-Hearings for Spring 2022 will take place on the dates listed below.
-Hearings are usually held between 5pm and 6:30pm in Recital Hall, and should take place at least two weeks before your recital.
+Hearings are usually held Monday evenings, between 5pm and 6:30pm in Recital Hall, and should take place at least two weeks before your recital.
 Please note that if a recital hearing is NOT passed and there are less than 17 days before your recital, the student performer may still be charged for the cost of program preparation and printing.

-To schedule a hearing time, please email the piano department (firstname.lastname@example.org) by 5pm on the Wednesday before your desired hearing date.
+To schedule a hearing time, please email the piano department (email@example.com) by 5pm not less than one week before your desired hearing date.